-I’ve been practising yoga for 15 years and teaching for ten.
+I’ve been practising yoga since 2005 and teaching since 2010.
 In London I taught privately and in various studios.
 The Sivananda Centre in Putney was my spiritual home for a good few years, going to weekly satsangs, chanting kirtan and doing karma yoga or ‘selfless service’.

 Since moving to Hertfordshire in 2013, I’ve run classes in many village halls and studios in Berkhamsted, St Albans and the surrounding areas.